 Since then, the ‘As You Were’ singer has gone on to a wildly successful solo career, releasing four critically acclaimed albums and returning to Knebworth Park for two mammoth gigs in front of 160,000 people.

 Shortly after exiting Oasis, Noel formed his band, Noel Gallagher’s High Flying Birds.
-The psychedelic rock group have gone on to release three studio albums with their fourth project, ‘Council Skies’, coming out later in 2023.
+Fast forward to today and the psychedelic rock group have gone on to release four studio albums.
+Their latest record was ‘Council Skies’, released in 2023.

 When did Oasis last tour?